bucsspring2024/final-project-noah-s-team-it-s-just-me/README.md

 ### Classes

 - Controller: The holy grail of this project.
 It handles user input, interprets that information, communicates with data models to carry out tasks, and handles events.
 - Bread: Bread is the movable character in the game.
 He is able to move left, right, and he can jump... somehow.
 Represents the main sprite in the game which is the playable character.
+He is also very tiny and spawns in the top right of the map (apologies).
+This class also contains many attributes for the bread such as jump strength and gravity,
 - Obstacle: A multitude of stationary objects will be in the game.
 Represented by the butter knife sprite.
 If you touch it, YOU DIE!!!
 - Movable Obstacle: Represented by the moldy bread sprite (ew).
 If you touch it, the mold will spread to you and you perish.
 - Volcano: Represented by the giant volcano sprite.
 This magical volcano is the ultimate goal.
 Reach it, and you become the almighty toast!
 - Maze: This labyrinth is randomly generated.
 Follow its path to the magical volcano.
+This class randomly generates the maze as well as handles collision protocols.

 ## ATP
 - Test Case 1: Player Movement